 Use of Architectural specific software to execute the elements required in designing standard architecture exhibits utilizing custom features to create walls, windows and specific design requirements for construction in residential and light commercial architecture.
-Prerequisite: DFTG 1317 Software: Architectural Desktop 2007.
+Prerequisite: DFTG 1317 Software: Current release of AUTOCAD Architectural and Revit.